Bangladesh

 Our work there at a glance:

-- Providing school children with protective masks
+- Providing schoolchildren with face masks

-- Providing hospital equipment
+- Supply of hospital equipment

 Our goal